jonaustin/SpectraStrobe/README.md

 **Recommended Settings: 44100 hz or 48000 hz, 16 bit, [320 Kbps constant bit rate (CBR)](https://en.wikipedia.org/wiki/Constant_bitrate)**

 [MP3 files (.mp3)](https://en.wikipedia.org/wiki/MP3) use varying methods of audio compression to achieve smaller file sizes at the cost of introducing inaccuracies during audio playback.
+As long as a **constant bit rate of 320 Kbps** is used, the compression artifacts introduced should be completely neglibable both from a listening perspective and from an LED control signal perspective.

 ***Note:** Although it is possible to use both variable bit rate (VRB) and higher compression settings (like 128 Kbps, etc.) this is not recommended for use with AudioStrobe and SpectraStrobe as this will introduce too many sample inaccuracies during playback and likely lead to visual control errors or failure to detect visual control in general.*

-##### Flac Files (wishlist)

-The [Flac file format (.flac)](https://en.wikipedia.org/wiki/FLAC) would be an ideal format for AVS devices since it uses lossless compression to achieve smaller file sizes than .wav files, but allows for sample-perfect playback of digital audio unlike .mp3 files.
-As of this time of the writing of this content no known AVS devices support the .flac file format however (corrections welcome).

 ## Theory of Operation